Lucky is available in paperback or for 99p in Kindle format from Amazon.

 Gareth Jones will be back in the prequel short story The Sun & The Rainfall and the reader should assume that Danny O’Brien survives his trip to Skiathos, as described in Broken, Jessica Ennis wins her gold medal etc. in Lucy’s replay of 2007 onwards.
 Photographers Douglas Owen and Joy Fourier are characters from The Magpie Diaries.

-Back cover – photograph taken by me of a gravestone featured in the story at Stratford Upon Avon – see it on Lulu.
+- Back cover – photograph taken by me of a gravestone featured in the story at Stratford Upon Avon.